open-component-model/ocm-controller/README.md

 registry that's running using https.
 To prime a test cluster simply execute `make prime-test-cluster`.
 This will spin up a local KinD cluster, download the generated certificates and add them to the local trust-store using **mkcert**.

 This project also requires Flux to be installed in the cluster.
-For testing purposes, there is no need to configure a Flux `Source.` Simply run `flux install` to install the controllers and the CRDs.
+For testing purposes, there is no need to configure a Flux `Source`.
+Simply, run `flux install` to install the controllers and the CRDs.

 Once that is done, we are ready to start up the controller.
-Run `tilt up` then hit `<space>` to enter tilt's ui.
+Run `tilt up`, then hit `<space>` to enter tilt's ui.
 You should see ocm-controller starting up.

 ## Licensing